Are You Getting Appropriate Medical Care For Your Specific Injury?

 At the Law Offices of Antony E. Gluck, PC, we help injured workers get appropriate medical care while maximizing their workers’ compensation benefits.
 If the insurance company’s doctor recommendation is not appropriate for your case, we can recommend a doctor for you, and we can take on the insurance company while you focus on what matters most: your health and family.

 For a free consultation with a skilled and dedicated workers’ compensation attorney, contact us today.
-We have offices in San Bernardino and Encino, and we represent clients throughout Southern California.
+We have offices in San Bernardino, and we represent clients throughout Southern California.

 Put A Workers’ Compensation Lawyer On Your Side